clairefro/obsidian-plugin-image-dither/README.md

 # Image Dither — Obsidian Plugin

-Intercepts images pasted or dropped into a note and lets you dither and resize them before saving, keeping your vault lean.
+Intercepts images pasted or dropped into notes so you can aestehtically dither and resize them, saving storage space

-Adjust the settings, then choose to save the dithered version or fall back to the original

 ![dith-1](https://github.com/user-attachments/assets/6e9f7146-7124-4ac9-9519-023a4d50e9c0)